fishnchipper/line/README.md

 # Line

 Line is a NodeJS + Express App shell which can be used as a start point for developing an `internal microservice` with RESTful API interfaces.
-Line is not suitable for an `edge microservice` which services requests from authenticated clients through secure communication sessions.
+Line is not suitable for an `edge microservice` which responses to only authenticated clients. requests from any clients through secure communication sessions.

 ## REST Communication

 - A REST communication is initiated by calling `/session/init` with an encrypted permanent JWT session token returned to a caller.
-- The encrypted JWT session token created is used for the following REST API calls until the communication ends by `/session/end` called.
+- The encrypted JWT session token created is used for the following REST API calls until the communication ends by calling `/session/end`.